-- Oracle home: An Oracle home contains installed files necessary to host a specific product.
+- Oracle home: Contains installed files necessary to host a specific product.
 For example, the Oracle Business Intelligence Oracle home contains a directory that contains binary and library files for Oracle Business Intelligence.
 An Oracle home resides within the directory structure of the Middleware home.
-Each Oracle home can be associated with multiple Oracle instances or Oracle WebLogic Server domains. - WebLogic Server home: A WebLogic Server home contains installed files necessary to host an Oracle WebLogic Server.
-The WebLogic Server home directory is a peer of Oracle home directories and resides within the directory structure of the Middleware home. - Middleware home: A Middleware home consists of the WebLogic Server home, and, optionally, one or more Oracle homes.
-A Middleware home can reside on a local file system or on a remote shared disk that is accessible through NFS. - Oracle instance: An Oracle instance contains one or more active middleware system components, such as Oracle BI Server, Oracle BI Presentation Services, Oracle HTTP Server, or Oracle Internet Directory.
+Each Oracle home can be associated with multiple Oracle instances or Oracle WebLogic Server domains. - WebLogic Server home: Contains installed files necessary to host an Oracle WebLogic Server.
+The WebLogic Server home directory is a peer of the Oracle home directories and resides within the directory structure of the Middleware home. - Middleware home: Consists of the WebLogic Server home, and, optionally, one or more Oracle homes.
+A Middleware home can reside on a local file system or on a remote shared disk that is accessible through NFS. - Oracle instance: Contains one or more active middleware system components, such as Oracle BI Server, Oracle BI Presentation Services, Oracle HTTP Server, or Oracle Internet Directory.
 You determine which components are part of an instance, either at install time or by creating and configuring an instance at a later time.
-An Oracle instance contains files that can be updated, such as configuration files, log files, and temporary files. - failover: When a member of a high availability system fails unexpectedly (unplanned downtime), the system undergoes a failover operation so that it can continue offering services to its consumers.
+An Oracle instance contains files that can be updated, such as configuration files, log files, and temporary files. - failover: The process that occurs when a member of a high availability system fails unexpectedly (unplanned downtime), so that the system can continue offering services to its consumers.
 If the system is an active-passive system, the passive member is activated during the failover operation and consumers are directed to it instead of the failed member.
 The failover process can be performed manually, or it can be automated by setting up hardware cluster services to detect failures and move cluster resources from the failed node to the standby node.
 If the system is an active-active system, the failover is performed by the load balancer entity serving requests to the active members.
 If an active member fails, the load balancer detects the failure and automatically redirects requests for the failed member to the surviving active members.
-See Oracle Fusion Middleware High Availability Guide for information on active-active and active-passive systems. - failback: After a system undergoes a successful failover operation, the original failed member can be repaired over time and can then be reintroduced into the system as a standby member.
+See Oracle Fusion Middleware High Availability Guide for information on active-active and active-passive systems. - failback: The process that occurs after a system undergoes a successful failover operation.
+In the failback process, the original failed member is repaired over time and is then reintroduced into the system as a standby member.
 Optionally, a failback process can be initiated to activate this member and deactivate the other.
-This process reverts the system back to its pre-failure configuration. - hardware cluster: A hardware cluster is a collection of computers that provides a single view of network services (for example, an IP address) or application services (for example, databases and Web servers) to clients of these services.
+This process reverts the system back to its pre-failure configuration. - hardware cluster: A collection of computers that provides a single view of network services (for example, an IP address) or application services (for example, databases and Web servers) to clients of these services.
 Each node in a hardware cluster is a standalone server that runs its own processes.
 These processes can communicate with one another to form what looks like a single system that cooperatively provides applications, system resources, and data to users.